elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 IsRuleImmutable:
   type: boolean
   description: '[DEPRECATION WARNING - This field is deprecated and will be removed in a future release.
 Use the prebuilt field to determine if a rule is an Elastic prebuilt rule or a custom rule.] - Determines whether the rule is immutable (i.e. cannot be modified by the user).'

-# Add the top-level `external_source` object and its subfields `repo_name`, `is_customized` and `source_updated_at`
-ExternalSourceRepoName:
-  type: string
-  description: Name of the external origin repo where rule originated from.
-For rules created by Elastic and originating from the `detection-rules` repo, the value should be `elastic_prebuilt`.

 IsExternalRuleCustomized:
   type: boolean